mozilla-services/contile/docs/API.md

 # Contile API Specification

 Firefox Instant Suggest (Contile) is a service to deliver sponsored tiles to customers on the New Browser Tab page.
 It's a simple service with one endpoint.
-It uses the User Agent's IP address (exposed via the `Forwarded-For` header) and some platform information from the `User-Agent` header.
+It uses the User Agent's IP address (exposed via the `X-Forwarded-For` header) and some platform information from the `User-Agent` header.

 Servers